ai4os/ai4-docs/source/howtos/pipelines/flowfuse.rst

 In this case we will look up for the cowsay example.

 First install the dependencies `described here <https://github.com/ai4os/ai4-compose/tree/main/node-red>`__.
-Then, access to the `subflows repo <https://github.com/ai4os/ai4-compose/tree/main/node-red/subflows>`__ and, in this example, look for the ``grayify.json``.
+Then, access to the `node-red repo <https://github.com/ai4os/ai4-compose/tree/main/node-red/modules>`__ and, in this example, look for the ``grayify.json``.

 .. image:: /_static/images/flows/30.png